 While the contract marriage seems like a very iffy venture if the beginning, it doesn’t take a whole lot to warm up to both characters and their quirkiness.
 They both spend so much time skirting around each other because of their awkwardness and it’s so dang cute to watch.

 As far as leads go, Nam Se Hee is an extremely fresh breath of air in k-drama land.
 The reason I say that is because he avoids a lot of the typical k-drama stereotypes.
-Sure, he’s a bit cold, stiff, and has no problem vocalizing his opinions, but he’s also awkward, smart, honest, fair, and dedicated to name a few.
+Sure, he’s a bit cold, stiff, and has no problem vocalizing his opinions.
+On the other hand, he’s also awkward, smart, honest, fair, and dedicated to name a few.

 He isn’t rich, either.
 While Nam See Hee owns his own home, he has many years of paying off a loan before it’s his free and clear.
 He only seems to care about his house and cat, which we later learn isn’t entirely true; he’s been masking his own feelings by burying them deeper and deeper until he feels nothing at all.
 In college, he cohabited with his girlfriend.